Why young eastern German voters support the far-right AfD | DW | 11.06.2021

 "All you have to do is look at the AfD's campaign posters," said David Begrich, of the anti-racism campaign group Miteinander ("Together").
 "They were just two red arrows pointing at the other parties' posters, with the slogan: 'You had 30 years' time.'
 That isn't any kind of political program; it's just the expression of an emotion."

-That emotion is frustration, and it sits deep when there's nothing to do, you can't afford a car and there are only two buses a day.
+That emotion is frustration, and it sits deep when there's nothing to do, you can't afford a car and only two buses go past your home a day.
 But there are poor, frustrated young people in rural western Germany too — so why don't they vote for the AfD in the same numbers?

 Miteinander organizes school workshops every week with young people in both eastern and western Germany, and, according to Begrich, there's a significant difference in levels of self-confidence.
 "I experience young people from the west as much more articulate and communicative, more self-assured when meeting strangers," he said.